List of attacks during the Twelve-Day War

-This is a list of airstrikes and bombardments during the Iran–Israel war.
+This is a list of airstrikes and bombardments during the Twelve-Day War.
 The war began on 13 June 2025, when Israel attacked targets at more than a dozen locations across Iran.
 Under the codename Operation Rising Lion, (Note: מבצע עם כלביא.) the Israel Defense Forces (IDF) and Mossad attacked key nuclear sites, military installations, and residential areas, including targeted assassinations of military and civilian personnel, many of whom were killed in their homes or in meetings.
 Beginning on the evening of 13 June, Iran initiated retaliatory strikes against Israel, under the codename Operation True Promise III.
 (Note: Previously Iran had launched Operation True Promise I and Operation True Promise II on a more limited scale.)
 (Note: عملیات وعده صادق ٣) The operation consisted of ballistic missiles and drones targeting military sites, intelligence sites, and residential areas.
 Iran also threatened to target American, British, and French military bases if they provided assistance to Israel.
 On 22 June, the United States conducted Operation Midnight Hammer, which involved airstrikes on three Iranian nuclear facilities.
 Iran responded by attacking U.S. bases in Iraq and Qatar as part of Operation Glad Tidings of Victory.